FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     - `security` - (Optional) The type of security protocol FusionAuth will use when connecting to the SMTP server.
     - `set_password_email_template_id` - (Optional) The Id of the Email Template that is used when a user had their account created for them and they must set their password manually and they are sent an email to set their password.
     - `username` - (Optional) An optional username FusionAuth will to authenticate with the SMTP server.
-    - `verification_email_template_id` - () The If of the Email Template that is used to send the verification emails to users.
-These emails are used to verify that a user’s email address is valid.
+	- `verification_email_template_id` - (Optional) The Id of the Email Template that is used to send the verification emails to users.
+These emails are used to verify that a user’s email address ivalid.
 If either the verifyEmail or verifyEmailWhenChanged fields are true this field is required.
     - `verify_email` - (Optional) Whether the user’s email addresses are verified when the registers with your application.
     - `verify_email_when_changed` - (Optional) Whether the user’s email addresses are verified when the user changes them.
+	- `two_factor_method_add_email_template_id` - (Optional) The Id of the Email Template used to send emails to users when a MFA method has been added to their account.
+	- `two_factor_method_remove_email_template_id` - (Optional) The Id of the Email Template used to send emails to users when a MFA method has been removed from their account.
     - `unverified` - (Optional)
         - `allow_email_change_when_gated` - (Optional) When this value is set to true, the user is allowed to change their email address when they are gated because they haven’t verified their email address.
         - `behavior` = (Optional) The behavior when detecting breaches at time of user login